Viru82/MyTechChallenge/README.md

 1. Clone the project
 2. Build It
 3. Navigate to CheckWeather Class
-4. Run JUnit Test checkWeatherTempraturAndSunnyDays This will print the predicated number of days temprature above 20 Degrees and Sunny days predicated in next 5 days
+4. Run JUnit Test checkWeatherTemperatureAndSunnyDays This will print the predicated number of days temprature above 20 Degrees and Sunny days predicated in next 5 days